 We are definitely living in a time of information overload.
 It is challenging to stay on top of all that is happening, while keeping up with our own obligations and activities.
 Furthermore, sustainability news tends to be on the negative side, creating doomsday scenarios and scary prophecies that can trigger anxiety, and not precisely inspiring us to act.
-We may avoid the news because it makes us feel bad, sad, or concerned.
+We may tend to avoid the news because they make us feel bad, sad, or concerned.

 Yet we tend to underestimate our own power and influence in shaping a better world.
 As a matter of fact, if the challenges we are currently experiencing are a product of past problematic behaviors, then we are also positively shaping the future of the planet with our current mindful decisions and restorative actions.
-That opens up one interesting path.
+Understanding the scope of the sustainability challenges, from the environmental and social perspective, allows us to start noticing linkages, relationships and connections.

 The other powerful path is in our emotions.

 When we allow ourselves to connect from the heart with the reality of the news and find small ways to change our behavior, we are more present and don't need to live with our divided selves.
-This can be very fulfilling.
+This can be more fulfilling.